hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_custom_https_configuration.html.markdown

 ## Attributes Reference

-* `id` - The ID of the Azure Front Door Custom Https Configuration.
+* `id` - The ID of the Azure Front Door Custom HTTPS Configuration.

 * `custom_https_configuration` - A `custom_https_configuration` block as defined below.